SpagetCoder/Spatial-measures-of-TILs-maps-heterogeneity-to-predict-cancer-survival/README.md

 - The matlab code requires the Statistical Toolbox to be installed in order to run it and the R code needs clusterCrit and apcluster.

+- Due to the usage of quadratic similarity matrix by the Affinity Propagation the procedure doesn't scale well with increasing ammount of data.
+To mitigate this problem another variant of the algorithm called leverage definitive propagation can be used.
+When using this variant additional file "mmc2 - modified.xlsx" is required.
+The file consists of results obtained by by Joel Saltz et al in their research.
+This data is used to find optimal value for "frac" parrameter.
+The problem is elaborated more in the included thesis.
+Unfortunately, i can no longer find the original excel file anywhere on the web so insted i provide it here in the "Data" folder

 Both R and Matlab codes requires to provide a path to the files (i.e. TIL maps location or path to excel files), the correct path should be put in appropriate fragments of code.
 For the R code its specifing where to save the images (coordinates and the ap results) and the indices results.